AdobeDocs/workfront.en/help/administration-and-setup/configure-integrations/workfront-integrations.md

 ## Partner integrations

-*Workfront* has a rich partner ecosystem that includes dozens of integrations that enrich your *Workfront* experience.
+`Workfront` has a rich partner ecosystem that includes dozens of integrations that enrich your `Workfront` experience.

-Examples of existing partner offerings&nbsp;include integrations with Salesforce.com, Oracle Responsys, and Microsoft Visual Studio.
-For more information about these and other exciting integrations, see the [*Workfront* Marketplace](https://www.workfront.com/enterprise/marketplace/apps/).
+Examples of existing partner offerings include integrations with Salesforce.com, Oracle Responsys, and Microsoft Visual Studio.
+For more information about these and other exciting integrations, see the [ `Workfront` Marketplace](https://www.workfront.com/enterprise/marketplace/apps/).

-## *Workfront* API
+## `Workfront` API

-The *Workfront* API enables you to extend and enhance your *Workfront* experience by leveraging our public API.
+The `Workfront` API enables you to extend and enhance your `Workfront` experience by leveraging our public API.
 You can create your own integrations using our open API.
-For a detailed list of available objects in the *Workfront* API, see the *Workfront* [API Explorer](../../wf-api/general/api-explorer.md).
+For a detailed list of available objects in the `Workfront` API, see the `Workfront` [API Explorer](../../wf-api/general/api-explorer.md).